gfbarbieri/gfbarbieri/content/code_tutorials/data_sources/files/extract_data_word_doc.md

 type: "code_tutorials"
 ---

 Extract data from a Microsoft Word document.
 Word documents are essentially XML files.
+Each Word document may present new wrangling challenges.

 ### Imports